Teen Video Challenge 2015

 What Can I Win?
-CSLP will review all state winners and will award each CSLP approved State Teen Video Challenge Winner $275.
-Their Local Public Library will receive prizes worth $125 from CSLP and Upstart.
-Winners will be announced in April 2013.
+CSLP will review all state winners and will award each CSLP approved State Teen Video Challenge Winner $150.
+Their Local Public Library will receive prizes worth $50 from CSLP and Upstart.
+Winners will be announced in the spring of 2015.

 If your video is chosen as the winner, you will be contacted by the New York State Teen Video Challenge Representative and asked to mail a DVD of the video and a brief written summary for full accessibility.
 The DVD should have a minimum of a 640 x 480 aspect ratio and is preferred to be in the .wmv format.

 Terms and Conditions: All audio and artwork must be created by the entrant or be in the public domain and must be specified as such on the entry form.
-CSLP (and all CSLP member affiliates) have \permission to use the “2013 Teen Video Challenge” submissions, including all work created and all intellectual property embodied therein, as per the Model Release form.
+CSLP (and all CSLP member affiliates) have permission to use the “2015 Teen Video Challenge” submissions, including all work created and all intellectual property embodied therein, as per the Model Release form.

 Video Criteria for Acceptance:

 - Promote the idea of using public libraries and reading.

 - Include your interpretation of the 2015 CSLP teen slogan “Unmask” for the 2015 Summer Reading Hero theme.

 - Be designed for use at any library.